vaadin/swing-kit/README.md

 ## Run the project

 This project includes two applications.
-A valid **Vaadin PRO license is required** to run this Swing Kit demo.
+A **trial license is required** to run this Swing Kit demo, you can request it at https://pages.vaadin.com/acceleration-kit-trials .

 On one terminal, run Vaadin application:
 ```